Charity Sew Days

 Modern Domestic now offers PMQG participants a 20% discount on all purchases made at Charity Sew Days.

 For a complete list of dates, see the CALENDAR OF EVENTS.

-2017 2nd Trimester: Legacy Hospice Passage Quilts Program, which gifts quilts to patients in hospice care.
+2017 2nd and 3rd Trimester: Legacy Hospice Passage Quilts Program, which gifts quilts to patients in hospice care.
 The quilts provide comfort to the patients and their families.
 “Giving the family a quilt for their beloved is a beautiful way to honor them and help the family deal with their experience of death and support their healing process,” said Mount Hood Medical Center's chaplain Alice Tate.
 The preferred size for the quilts is 40" x 60".

 2017 1st Trimester: Camp Erin, a camp for grieving children.
 When the campers arrive, they are greeted with a teddy bear and a quilt on their bunks.
 Quilts for camp Erin should be twin sized (minimum 39"x 76") and be child appropriate in theme and fabric.
 Campers are aged 6-17 and the camp often has a special need for quilts that may appeal to boys, especially teen boys.
 Join a PMQG Charity Day, or bring finished quilts (quilted or not) to any meeting or PMQG event to help with this charity.

 More information about quilts for Camp Erin can be found here.

 The PICU unit would like to receive quilts from 36" x 36" to twin sized.
 Boy-friendly quilts are always in high demand.

 From their website: "We provide care to critically ill or injured pediatric patients from birth to young adulthood.
 The PICU team cares for children across a vast spectrum of health issues including trauma, surgery, respiratory, cardiac, hematology/oncology and neurologic disorders."